-Although the SDG scenario has an increased CO_2 emission over the Technology scenario, delivery of SDGs is prioritized over GHG emission mitigation to achieve economic development in the long run with reduced inequality.
-Climate change and its impacts on the cities of the global South have to be seen as one of the development issues, which is now envisaged through the SDGs, including SDG13.
+Although the SDG scenario has increased CO_2 emissions over the technology scenario, the delivery of SDGs is prioritized over GHG emission mitigation to achieve economic development in the long run with reduced inequality.
+Climate change and its impacts on the cities of the global south have to be seen as one of the development issues that are now envisaged through the SDGs, including SDG 13.
 Hence, cities in the Global South, especially in South Asia and Africa, where much of the future urbanization is to occur, follow a different pathway, as climate change mitigation cannot be prioritized at the cost of SDG improvement.

 This case study highlights that (i) the delivery and maintenance of an efficient PT system, supported by AT infrastructure, is critical in enabling a shift from personal motorized vehicles to active transport; (ii) increased use of shared-mobility applications promoting ride-hailing services could potentially impact GHG emission reduction, (iii) provision of essential elements like AT crossings, traffic signals, and lights, raised medians, road signages contribute to a safe street environment, and also improve PT access, and (iv) improving coordination between tourism and transport policies improves mobility for the visitors to destinations, and secures the economic viability of local transport systems by servicing both residents and tourists.
-Particular emphasis must be given to transport modes/ networks accessed more by vulnerable groups, like urban poor, disabled, older adults and children, women, etc. Regular safety audits of transport infrastructure, including NMT networks, metro stations/bus stations to identify safe routes to school, work, etc. Regulatory support by the government to shared services/MaaS may lead to the acceleration of innovation in technology through the involvement of the private sector in service delivery.
-Hence, for the cities in the global South, development, climate actions, and SDG delivery will have to take place in synergy.
+Particular emphasis must be given to transport modes/ networks accessed more by vulnerable groups, like the urban poor, disabled, older adults and children, women, etc. Regular safety audits of transport infrastructure, including NMT networks, metro stations, and bus stations, are needed to identify safe routes to school, work, etc. Regulatory support by the government for shared services (MaaS) may lead to the acceleration of innovation in technology through the involvement of the private sector in service delivery.
+Hence, for the cities in the global south, development, climate action, and SDG delivery will have to take place in synergy.